Experiential Marketing: Create Meaningful Brand Moments

 Experiential marketing promotes a company’s products and services through events and partnerships.
 It provides a brand experience in a way that directly and immediately benefits consumers.

 Experiential marketing goes beyond the simple interactions between brands and their audiences that you see in traditional marketing.
 And instead, it creates interactions that are more meaningful and emotional.
-These emotional interactions not only build loyalty, but they also encourage people to share their experience and create FOMO (fear of missing out) — activating the oldest, most tried-and-true form of marketing: word of mouth.
+These emotional interactions not only build loyalty but also encourage people to share their experiences and create FOMO (fear of missing out) — activating the oldest, most tried-and-true form of marketing: word of mouth.

 The power of experience

-- Comfort when the hostess greeted you with a warm, welcoming grin
+- Comfort when the host or hostess greeted you with a warm, welcoming grin

-- Excitement for your meal to arrive as soon as you smelled the aroma from the brick oven
+- Excitement for your meal to arrive as soon as you smelled the aroma from the kitchen

-- Satisfaction as you sank your teeth into each bite of your Neapolitan pizza
+- Satisfaction as you sank your teeth into each bite of your dinner

 That’s the power of experience.
-Experience conjures feelings, which create memories and loyalty — the sticky stuff that can be the cheese that holds the toppings on your pizza.
-Uhm, we mean the glue that holds brands together and makes consumers want to come back time and time again.
+Experience conjures feelings, which create memories and loyalty — the glue that holds brands together and makes consumers want to come back time and time again.

 Maya Angelou, whom we are convinced had a career as a healthcare marketer, said it best: “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”